-Thalassemia is a group of genetic conditions wherein defects in one or more globin genes generate reduced or insufficient production of the associated globin chains.
+Thalassemia is a spectrum of genetic conditions in which one or more globin genes are defective, resulting in reduced or deficient synthesis of the related globin chains.
 Patients with minor genetic abnormalities are usually asymptomatic.
 Patients with more severe abnormalities have symptoms caused by one or more of the following: low formation of normal hemoglobin, synthesis of defective hemoglobin, imbalanced synthesis of α- and non-α-globin chains, and inefficient erythropoiesis.

 The term thalassemia is derived from the Greek word thalassa, which means “from the sea.”
 Because of the significant prevalence of this illness in patients of Mediterranean origin, Whipple et.al., in 1932 named the disease ‘thalassemia’ or ‘Mediterranean anemia’.
 Several researchers identified the genetic cause for this anemia in the 1940s and were able to prove that individuals who were homozygous for this disorder (thalassemia major) had a severe outcome.
 The heterozygotes, on the other hand, were not just carriers but also had a lesser anemia (thalassemia minor).